Icinga/icingabeat/README.md

 ### Run

-To start Icingabeat, use your operating systems default commands.
-On Linux this should be one of these commands, depending on the distribution you are using:
+On Linux systems, use one of the following commands to start Icingabeat:

 * `service icingabeat start`
 * `systemctl icingabeat start` or